 - Your organization’s email is hosted in Exchange Online (Attack simulator is not available for on-premises email servers)

-- You have an E5 license, or have signed up for an E5 trial license (here)
+- You have an E5 license, or have signed up for an E5 trial license (here), or an Office 365 Threat Intelligence Trial (here)

 - You have the security administrator role or Global Administrator role assigned to you